 NOW WE KNOW (POWERLINE)—HIGH HOPE RANCH AND FOSSIL RIM, GLEN ROSE, TEXAS, USA

-Sandy Skrei, Krystyna Jurzykowski, and Tess Chenoa Owenby: Progress came crashing through the property line between High Hope Ranch and Fossil Rim Wildlife Center in the form of two clear cut swaths in preparation for an upgraded power line.
+Sandy Skrei, Krystyna Jurzykowski, Tess Chenoa Owenby, and Donna Jackson: Progress came crashing through the property line between High Hope Ranch and Fossil Rim Wildlife Center in the form of two clear cut swaths in preparation for an upgraded power line.
 Progress that is, for Waco, some 100 miles away from us, the end user of the electricity supported by the new, metallic behemoth towers now towering over our tree line.
 We knew this was coming last year and dedicated our 2017 Global Earth Exchange to the unknown impacts.

 This year, the work on our land was mostly done, so we blessed the clearing of the land, the cutting of the hillside, and the surprise extra lane that was built to move the equipment in to set the line.